MinyMeep1/2024-UGAHackthon/README.md

 ## Inspiration
 We were inspired by the HPCC Presentation and we decided to make something for missing children.
-We have created a facial recognition application that is able to make use of NCMEC database and recognize photos directly from the website.
+We have created a facial recognition application that is able to scrape missing children from the (national center for missing and exploited children) directly and recognize photos directly from the website.

 ## What it does
 identifies real time people using scrapped data from the NCMEC database.